dskakt/schematch/replit.md

 - **Results Display:** Transposed individual responses table to show time slots as row headers and participant names as column headers.
 Availability is displayed using Japanese symbols (○ for available, × for unavailable).
 Time slots are sorted by date then time.
 - **UI Improvements:** Sticky calendar headers for improved scrolling experience, enlarged "今週" (This week) button, updated calendar date headers to "d日" format, and a diagonally separated month/time header.
 - **Static Pages & Footer:** Implemented a consistent footer across all pages with links to Terms of Service, Privacy Policy, and Contact pages.
 Static pages provide essential legal and contact information.
+- **Automatic Data Cleanup:** Server runs a periodic cleanup task that automatically deletes events older than 1 year.
+Cleanup runs on server startup and then every 24 hours.
+Cascade delete ensures related time slots and responses are also removed.

 ## External Dependencies